hypo69/hypo/docs/gemini/consultant/ru/utils/__init__.md

 """
 .. module:: src.utils
    :platform: Windows, Unix
-   :synopsis: Utility module for various tasks.
+   :synopsis: Utility module for various tasks

-This module provides utility functions for data conversion, file handling, string manipulation, and more.
-It aims to streamline common tasks by offering reusable functions.
+This module provides a collection of small, reusable functions for data conversion, file handling, and formatted output.
+It streamlines common programming tasks.
 """
+import json
-import json  # Import needed for potential fallback from src.logger import logger from .convertors import (
+from src.logger import logger
+from .convertors import (
     base64_to_tmpfile,